 Giants Causeway Entrance Fee?

 Anyway, we had plans to eat on this visit anyway, so we did the ‘Free Parking for Patrons’ at the Nook Cafe.
-And while cars are not checked in the car park, we called in for coffee and scones anyway, and these cost around £7 each (it’s a bit expensive – but kind of tasty).
+And while cars are not checked in the car park, we called in for coffee and scones anyway, costing around £7 each (it’s a bit expensive – but kind of tasty).
 So we really didn’t find huge savings either, but that’s our own fault, as we could easily have parked for free at Nook Cafe, or the Causeway hotel, and cars were literally parked/abandoned along the roads nearby.

 Giants Causeway Opening Hours?

-This issue can also be a bit misleading, simply because of the visitor centre, and how it dominates search results on the Giants Causeway.
-As many people expect the Giants Causeway to open and close at the same time as the visitor centre.
-But it does not.
-However, to be fair, the National Trust do list the times for both the visitor centre, which opens from 09:00AM to 17:00AM, and the coastline, which is open from ‘dawn to dusk’.
-Meaning with earlier and later daylight hour’s, it should be possible to see the Giants Causeway at sunrise and sunset on any given day.
+This can be a bit misleading as well, because the National Trust visitor centre dominates all the search results on the Giants Causeway experience.
+So many people expect the Giants Causeway to open and close at the same time as the visitor centre.
+It does not.
+Although, to be fair, the National Trust do list the times for both the visitor centre which opens from 09:00AM to 17:00AM, and the coastline which is open from ‘dawn to dusk’.
+Meaning, with earlier and later daylight hour’s, it should be possible to see the Giants Causeway at sunrise and sunset on any given day.